-Although restaurants remain shuttered and large gatherings are prohibited, Passover and Easter festivities are forging ahead.
-With help from local New York City restaurants, catering companies, and delicatessens, handmade holiday meals can be delivered to your doorstep, keeping family traditions alive from the safety of home.
-Ahead, find places for to-go Seder dinners and Easter brunch and baskets, from Eli’s Market to Economy Candy.
+Though restaurants are now open, many New Yorkers are still choosing to spend Passover and Easter at home.
+And thanks to local restaurants, catering companies, and delicatessens, handmade holiday meals can be delivered to your doorstep or picked up from your favorite spot.
+Ahead, find places for to-go Seder dinners and Easter brunch and baskets.

 As the co-founder and co-owner of The Gefilteria, a Brooklyn-based gefilte fish manufacturing business, Liz Alpern is hard at work making sure there’s plenty of her product for her customers to serve at their Passover seders in just a week.